datanav/docs/technical/webcrm-hubspot.rst

      - "string"

-Webcrm Opportunities to Hubspot Deal
+WebCRM Opportunities to Hubspot Deal
 ------------------------------------
-Every Webcrm Opportunities will be synchronized with a Hubspot Deal.
+Every WebCRM Opportunities will be synchronized with a Hubspot Deal.

-Once a link between a Webcrm Opportunities and a Hubspot Deal is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a WebCRM Opportunities and a Hubspot Deal is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Webcrm Opportunities and a Hubspot Deal:
+The following properties are synchronized between a WebCRM Opportunities and a Hubspot Deal:

 .. list-table::
    :header-rows: 1

-   * - Webcrm Opportunities Property
+   * - WebCRM Opportunities Property
      - Hubspot Deal Property
      - Hubspot Data Type
    * - OpportunityCurrencyName